-Figure 8.
-Timeseries of globally averaged $H_s$ (C-ERA-40, top) and $U{10}$ (bottom) using latitude correction and a smoothing of 12 months to remove the annual cycle.
+Figure 8: Timeseries of globally averaged H_s (C-ERA-40, top) and U{10} (bottom) using latitude correction and a smoothing of 12 months to remove the annual cycle.

-Due to swell propagation it affects the average of $H_s$ over all basins with the exception of the North Atlantic (see Figure 10).
+H_s timeseries is a dip in September 1975 which also seems to signal a change in regime since the level of the timeseries after the dip is higher than that before.
+This feature is also present in the U{10} timeseries and can be traced to the Pacific sector of the Antarctic Ocean (between 120°E , 65°S and 120°W , 25°S), where U{10} obtains its minimum.
+Due to swell propagation it affects the average of H_s over all basins with the exception of the North Atlantic (see Figure 10).
 We cannot trace the 1975 minimum in the timeseries to changes in the observations system of ERA-40, and therefore it is possible that it is real feature of the climate system.
 However, the change in the level of the timeseries before and after the minimum is most likely due to the assimilation of satellite data from 1979 onwards.

 The variability is described in more detail by maps of monthly and annual anomalies of the mean and the 90% and 99% quantiles.
 Anomalies are calculated with respect to the period 1971 to 2000.
 One of the ways in which variability can be revealed is through the detection of trends.
-Therefore the atlas contains maps of trends of the monthly means and of the 90% and 99% quantiles.
-The trends vary per calendar month and from location to location, with some regions characterized by negative and other by positive trends.
-The trends in the 90% and 99% quantiles show the same spatial patterns as those in the mean, but have higher slopes.
-Maximum trends in the mean $H_s$ are of about 4 cm/year and in the 99% quantiles of about 7 cm/year.
+Therefore the atlas contains maps of monthly trends of the mean and of the 90% and 99% quantiles.
+The trends vary per month and from location to location, with some regions characterized by negative and other by positive trends.
+The trends in the 90% and 99% show the same spatial patterns as those in the mean, but have higher slopes.
+Maximum trends in the mean H_s are of about 4 cm/year and in the 99% quantiles of about 7 cm/year.
 For wind speed the upper limits are about 6 (cm/s)/year for the mean and 12 (cm/s)/year for the 99% quantiles.
-As an example Figure 9 shows the trends in the February monthly means and 99% quantiles from the C-ERA-40 $H_s$ data.
-Note that except for the North Atlantic the trends are dominated by the increase between the 1970s and the 1980s discussed above (Figure 8).
-The trend found in the North Atlantic and its spatial pattern are in line with the results of Günther et al. (1998).
+As an example Figure 9 shows the trends in the February monthly means and 99% quantiles from the C-ERA-40 H_s data.
+The trends found in the North Atlantic and its spatial pattern are in line with the results of Günther et al. (1998).